-TYPE 3.
+TYPE 4.
 PRACTICE-ORIENTED PROJECT: ANALYSIS OF MATERIALS

 The objective of this project is to select educational materials and to analyze it.
-It is a basically a practice-oriented academic work for which it is necessary that students have a good knowledge of fundamental theoretical aspects treated throughout the degree.
-The aim of this project is to make students develop their critical awareness regarding teaching materials and some fundamental criteria to apply a rigorous and grounded analysis of materials.
+It is a basically a practice-oriented academic work for which it is necessary that students have a good knowledge of fundamental theoretical aspects treated throughout the MA.